jordanjambazov/resume/resume.md

     -  Development of tools for the company's customers
     -  Design of data-intensive Software
     -  Automation and migration solutions

-*   **Empybit** (Sofia, Bulgaria)

-    Co-founder, 2013 - now

-    -  Design of low and high-level software
-    -  Integration of high-level and embedded software
-    -  Management of projects

 *   **Antelope Audio**